rajashree27/ThemeToggler-GoogleExtension/README.md

 3. Kaustubh Badve

 ## Extension Details:
-    Extension Done During hackthon which help user to choose screen apperance according to its use. it  Work accross the  website and page
+    Theme toggler extension built during hackthon which helps user to choose screen apperance according to its use(dark theme or light theme).
+    It works accross any website and pages.

 ## Tech Stack and features
-- Js
+- JavaScript
-- Html
+- HTML
-- Css
+- CSS

 ## Glimpse  of our extesnion:
 **Dark Mode**